 The results are relatively close to those described in Section 4: in both regimes, the response of private GDP is positive and hump-shaped; revenues show a positive reaction making the initial surge in the debt to be gradually absorbed.
-However, under the recession regime, the response of private GDP is more prompt (the peak effect of 0.4 per cent is reached in the second quarter) and stronger on average in the first year.
-The response fades faster than in the expansion regime, but this is due to the fact that in the latter regime the expenditure shock is more persistent.
-Interest rates are higher in the expansions, but values are not significant in both regimes.
+However, under the recession regime, the response of private GDP is more prompt (the peak effect of 0.4% is reached in the second quarter) and stronger on average in the first year.
+The response fades faster than in the expansion regime, but this is due to the fact that the expenditure shock goes to zero already in the second quarter, while in the expansion it diminishes more gradually.